minagawah/react-widget-airport/README.md

   },
 ```

 I have 2 entries in the above, but you can only have 1.
-I need another for `SharedWorker` (for caller to send message to the widget).
+I have 2 because one of them is for `SharedWorker`,
+and it has to be an independent file.

 To output only 1, you would do: